Skip to main content

 What's Actually Happening

-The explanation is well understood: this is "early worsening" of diabetic retinopathy from rapid improvement in blood sugar control—not a direct drug effect.
-This phenomenon was first observed in the landmark DCCT trial (1993) and formally characterized in a dedicated sub-analysis (1998), and it happens with insulin too.
+The leading explanation is "early worsening" of diabetic retinopathy from rapid improvement in blood sugar control, rather than a direct retinal toxicity unique to GLP-1 drugs.
+This phenomenon was first observed in the landmark DCCT trial (1993) and formally characterized in a dedicated sub-analysis (1998), and it can happen with insulin too.
 When blood sugar drops quickly, the retinal blood vessels that adapted to high sugar levels can temporarily worsen before improving.

 Who Is at Risk